Skip to main content

 Blocking vs. non-blocking

 Blocking hooks can affect workflow execution.
 Non-blocking hooks run for side effects only — their decisions are ignored.
-Blocking by default: run_start, stage_start, edge_selected, pre_tool_use.
+Blocking by default: run_start, stage_start, edge_selected, pre_tool_use, sandbox_ready.
 These events represent decision points where a hook can prevent or redirect execution.
 Non-blocking by default: All other events.
 Override with blocking = true if needed.
 When multiple blocking hooks match the same event, they run sequentially.
 If any hook returns a block decision, execution short-circuits — remaining hooks are skipped.

 Hook decisions